influxdata/influxdb/influxql/INFLUXQL.md

 This is a reference for the Influx Query Language ("InfluxQL").

 InfluxQL is a SQL-like query language for interacting with InfluxDB.
-It has been lovingly crafted to feel familiar to those coming from other
-SQL or SQL-like environments while providing features specific to storing and analyzing time series data.
+It has been lovingly crafted to feel familiar to those coming from other SQL or SQL-like environments while providing features specific to storing and analyzing time series data.

 ## Notation

-This specification uses the same notation used by Google's Go programming language, which can be found at http://golang.org.
-The syntax is specified in Extended Backus-Naur Form ("EBNF"):
+The syntax is specified using Extended Backus-Naur Form ("EBNF").
+EBNF is the same notation used in the [Go](http://golang.org) programming language specification, which can be found [here](https://golang.org/ref/spec).
+Not so coincidentally, InfluxDB is written in Go.

 ```
 Production  = production_name "=" [ Expression ] "." .